Great Leaders are Flexible

 – Paul Kagame

-In assessing your flexibility, ask yourself the following questions:
+In assessing your leadership flexibility and adaptability, ask yourself the following questions:

 • Am I depending too much on any one behavior?